 - A smaller air fryer, will cook the food quicker

 How you decide when your food is done depends on what type of food you are cooking.
-Regardless, the easiest way to check for doneness is to use a meat thermometer.
+Regardless, using a meat thermometer is the easiest way to check for doneness.

-If you don't have one, cut into the food an check that it is adequately hot and/or cooked all the way through.
+If you don't have one, cut into the food and check that it is adequately hot and/or cooked all the way through.

 - Pre-cooked and ready-to-eat frozen foods should always be cooked to an internal temperature of 165°F (74°C).
 This includes leftovers and casseroles.